-The International Conference on UNESCO Global Geoparks is taking place every two years organized by a UNESCO Global Geopark.
-The organisation and financing of the conference shall be the responsibility of the host country or countries.
+The International Conference on UNESCO Global Geoparks takes place every two years organized by a UNESCO Global Geopark.
+The organization and financing of the conference shall be the responsibility of the host country or countries.
 However, the GGN Executive Board shall advise on the programme planned for the conference.